 Directions

-Prep the saury as desired.
-Remove the head and tail, then cut into chunks.
-You can choose to remove or keep the innards.
+Prepare the sanma to your preference.
+Remove the head and tail, then cut into bite-sized pieces.
+You can either remove or keep the innards.

 - 2

-If removing innards, open the belly from the tail toward the head, insert the knife at the base of the head to sever the backbone.
+To remove the innards, open the belly from the tail toward the head, then cut through the backbone near the base of the head.
+Pull the head out — the innards should come out cleanly with it.

 - 3